-If you think you don't have time to make a rich and delicious Louisiana gumbo, you haven't tried this recipe.
+If you think you don't have time to make a rich and delicious Louisiana gumbo, think again.
 The roux can even be prepared the night before; just refrigerate it and combine the ingredients in the morning.

 As with almost all gumbos, this slow cooker chicken and sausage version start with a roux.
 You'll find all of the classic ingredients in this gumbo, including the "holy trinity" of onion, bell pepper, and celery, along with sliced okra, spicy sausage, and a dash of cayenne pepper.
 Add the cooked shrimp to the gumbo about 15 to 20 minutes before serving.

-Chicken thighs offer more flavor than chicken breasts but feel free to use boneless chicken breasts if you'd like.
+Chicken thighs offer more flavor than chicken breasts but feel free to use boneless chicken breasts if you prefer.
 Use andouille sausage or another kind of spicy smoked sausage.
-Add the tomatoes for a Creole-style gumbo or omit them for a Cajun gumbo.
+Add the tomatoes for a Creole-style gumbo or omit them for a more Cajun-like gumbo.

 - 1/2 pound medium shrimp